 Arnaldus de Villanova (1245-1313)

-Above is the woodcut / engraving of Maria with her herb, based on art by Renaissance artist Matthaeus Merian for a translation by Michael Maier in the 17th century.
-It's been reproduced many times since then.
+Above is a woodcut / engraving of Maria with her herb, from a translation by Michael Maier in the 17th century.
+It's been reproduced many times.

-The symbol for sun gold / sulfur is seen on the left and that of moon silver / quicksilver on the right.
+In a later addition, the symbol for sun ☉ gold / sulfur is seen on the left channel of fumes and that of moon ☽ silver / quicksilver on the right.
 The sulfur-mercury theory is one of the central principles of alchemy.

 The identity of the herb can't be deduced from its depiction above because the art follows the Renaissance symbolism of five branches indicating the five planets known to mankind: Mercury, Mars, Venus, Saturn and Jupiter.

-The planets are also associated with metals, starting from lower left branch:
+The planets are also associated with metals - going clockwise from lower left branch:

 Mercury: Quicksilver (metal Mercury after 700 AD)